jonas-schievink/lea/README.md

 # Lea - A sane Lua-like language [![Build Status](https://travis-ci.org/jonas-schievink/lea.svg?branch=master)](https://travis-ci.org/jonas-schievink/lea)

 **Note: This is a work-in-progress.
-Nothing runs yet.**
+Nothing runs yet.
+Many features described here are not yet implemented**

 Lea is a programming language derived from Lua 5.3 and written in Rust.
-Lea offers several slight changes to the syntax , making it more familiar, as well as a reworked library that makes programs safer and offers much more functionality.
+Lea offers several slight changes to the syntax, making it more familiar, as well as a reworked library that makes programs safer and offers much more functionality.

 For `.lua` files, Lea offers a *compatibility mode* that aims to act as a drop-in replacement for the reference Lua interpreter.